visibilityspots/scripts/README.md

 Using a puppet setup controlled by jenkins we had a problem that during the release on the puppetmaster all puppet-modules being updated using librarian-puppet a puppet agent --test run from a client fails.

-Because those clients run puppet every 15 minutes by a cron job this conflict was quite anoying while adapting our environment.
+Because those clients run puppet every 15 minutes by a cron job this conflict was quite annoying while adapting our environment.

 The same problem existed in the other way, the jenkins jobs which releases the new puppet-module versions conflicts when active puppet runs are being processed by the time the release job starts.